zendframework/zend-config-aggregator/docs/book/config-post-processors.md

 The following example resolves templated parameters to either other parameters within your configuration, or a static set of substitutions.
 Templated parameters have the format `%<config_key>%`; `.` characters indicate an additional level of nesting.
-If you want to provide configuration parameters with `%` in its value, you have to escape that `%` by using another `%` like `%%bar` or `%%foo%%`.
+If you want to provide configuration parameters with `%` in the value, you must escape any occurences of `%` by using another `%`; as examples, `%%bar` or `%%foo%%`.

 In the following example, we define a provider that returns a nested array of configuration.
 We then define additional parameters and pass them to a